wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

     * On the BIG-IP, go to `Local Traffic > Monitors`.
     * Click `Create`.
         - Name your monitor, e.g., `ClearPass Sync`.
+        - In the `Description` field, put a link to this repository as it is the only source of documentation for the monitor.
         - Set `Type` as `External`.
         - For `External Program`, select your script file (`f5-cp-sync-check.py` if you named it the same as the filename in the previous step).
         - Within `Variables`, type `CLIENT_ID` (remember it's case sensitive) for the Name.
 Use the API Client name you earlier set in ClearPass as the Value (e.g., `F5_CP_SYNC_HEALTHCHECK`), then press `Add`.